AdguardTeam/AdguardKnowledgeBase/pages/02.general/11.https-filtering/01.https-filtering-known-issues/docs.en.md

 **ETA:**
 * AdGuard for Windows v6.2 featuring the new algorithm has been released in November 2017. (**UPD:** done)
 * AdGuard for Mac already uses the modern algorithm.
-* Android version will receive this fix alongside with the new filtering engine migration (approximately, Q2 2018).
+* Android version will receive this fix along with the new filtering engine migration (approximately, Q2 2018).

 ### Have remarks or suggestions?